UrbsLab/STREAMLINE/docs/source/install.md

 Cluster installation may carry extra steps as per your HPC setup, but is essentially the same as the Local Setup.

 Additional tools that may help in running big jobs include terminal emulators like `tmux` and `screen`.

+These programs allow you to create several "pseudo terminals" from a single terminal.
+They decouple your programs from the main terminal, protecting them from accidentally disconnecting.
+You can detach tmux or screen from the login terminal, and all your programs will continue to run safely in the background.
+Later, we can reattach them to the same or a different terminal to monitor the process.

+These are also very useful for running multiple programs with a single connection, such as when you're remotely connecting to a machine using Secure Shell (SSH).

 In most likelihood they would be installed in your cluster or available as modules in your cluster.

 We recommend using `tmux`, a quick guide on using it can be found [here](https://www.redhat.com/sysadmin/introduction-tmux-linux)